 Important Instructions for Application Submission

 All presenter applications must be completed online.
-Be sure to view the Presenter Application Form carefully to be certain you describe all aspects of your proposal and complete each required section before you submit the application online.
-To review the questions in advance, click here.
+Be sure to view the Call for Presentations Application Form carefully to be certain you describe all aspects of your proposal and complete each required section before you submit the application online.
+To review the questions in advance, as well as instructions for completing the form, click here.

 Proposal Submissions and Deadline

-The Presenter’s Application Form must be completed in full and submitted no later than April 11, 2014.
+The Call for Presentations Application Form must be completed in full and submitted no later than March 24, 2016.
 Please submit your proposal online.
-To be considered, all proposals must be submitted online by the deadline and include all information requested on the Presenter’s Application Form.
+To be considered, all proposals must be submitted online by the deadline and include all information requested on the application form.

-We will respond to all applications no later than May 15, 2014.
+We will make every effort to respond to all applications no later than May 23, 2016.

 All breakout sessions will include a PowerPoint package which includes a podium with laptop computer, LCD projector and screen.
 Internet may be available.
 Presenters will be responsible for costs associated with any additional equipment required.
-Contact email@example.com if you have questions or additional requests.
+Contact Meghan Baskett at firstname.lastname@example.org if you have questions or additional requests.